LalleSX/4chanZ/README.md

 - [x] Image hover.
 Not on catalog yet
 - [x] Catalog improvements
 - [x] Added Header
-- [ ] Settings menu.
-Not working but it's there
+- [x] Settings menu.
+Needs to be optimized

 ## Planned Features

+- [ ] Optiimize for all themes.
+Right now it only looks good on Yotsuba B
 - [ ] Image hover on catalog
 - [ ] Filter threads/posts
 - [ ] Have remote filters